craigh8888/background-removal-tool/README.md

 ### Note on Node Modules

 - If you encounter issues or if you've made changes to `package.json`, you might need to reinstall the Node packages.
-Use `npm install` (not `npx install`; `npx` is for executing package binaries) in the project directory to ensure all dependencies are up to date.
+Use `npm install`

 ## Contributing